 Don’t let routine interruptions keep you from having a routine for keeping your home.
 Because, if you do…you’ll NEVER get your home under control.
 Even when we only had a dog, she was interrupting us with accidents and, “hey, I need to go out now.” #inconvenientdog

-So, what are you supposed to do when it’s Baking Day and the toddler is whiny, trying to climb up your leg (and consequently pulling your pants down), it’s raining so the kids can’t go out to play, or an unexpected visit from the plumber is required because the toilet is leaking all over the bathroom floor?
+So, what are you supposed to do when it’s Baking Day and the toddler is whiny, trying to climb up your leg (and consequently pulling your pants down), it’s raining so the kids can’t go out to play, or an unexpected visit from a plumber is required because the toilet is leaking all over the bathroom floor?
 I’ll tell ya.

 How to recover from routine interruptions: